 Email: david.broome@rochdale.gov.uk

-Abstract This paper seeks to explore the potential for supporting the presence of ‘community voices’ in a local government led initiative for lifelong learning ( LLL).
+Abstract This paper seeks to explore the potential for supporting the presence of ‘community voices’ in a local government-led initiative for lifelong learning ( LLL).
 The initiative in Rochdale (UK) was a partnership between the local authority and a university .
 The paper seeks to situate the initiative and the lessons learnt in the context of the potential value to all participants in a collaborative approach to life long learning .
-The paper argues that whilst it is not necessary for all participants to have a shared definition of LLL there are clear and tangible benefits for the partners which suggest that it is the focus on mutual gain which is critical in any shared initiative.
-The Rochdale based initiative can offer some key lessons and it reinforces the lesson that long-term place-based work is not straightforward and has to navigate competing interests; securing respect for community voices requires accountability and a genuine commitment from all participants, (academics, active citizens and professionals that change can be achieved) of the value of the process and the necessity of identifying explicit gains for all those involved.
+The paper argues that whilst it is not necessary for all participants to have a shared definition of LLL, there are clear and tangible benefits for the partners which suggest that it is the focus on mutual gain that is critical in any shared initiative.
+The Rochdale-based initiative can offer some key lessons and it reinforces the lesson that long-term place-based work is not straightforward and has to navigate competing interests; securing respect for community voices requires accountability and a genuine commitment from all participants (academics, active citizens and professionals) that change can be achieved.

-Key words participatory; voice; co-operative; co-production.; collaboration; mutuality
+Key words participatory; voice; co-operative; co-production; collaboration; mutuality

 Introduction

-This paper reflects on the lessons learnt from a number of small but connected projects in Rochdale which aimed to support the skills, capacities and learning of Rochdale citizens.
+This paper reflects on the lessons learnt from a number of small but connected projects in Rochdale that aimed to support the skills, capacities and learning of Rochdale citizens.
 It begins by defining participatory and co-produced research methodologies before considering the value of using these methodologies for the different communities of interest in Rochdale (citizens, professionals, political leaders) and the University involved .
-The paper draws on the experience of participants in a number of projects (as part of this initiative ) which have been published as briefing papers and where the authors have used participatory and co-produced approaches.
+The paper draws on the experience of participants in a number of projects (as part of this initiative) that have been published as briefing papers and where the authors have used participatory and co-produced approaches.